marteinn/Lua-Interpreter-In-Python/README.md

-# Lua to Python 2
+# Lua interpreter in Python

 This is my second take on writing a Lua-To-Python compiler, it includes: